dagda1/blog/source/_posts/2017-11-05-accessible-react.markdown

 ## Use a component library

 Using a component library that is outside of the context of the business rules is a great choice.
 I have controlled components for even simple html elements like `input`, `label` etc.  This allows me ensure that I am consistent about things like <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA" target="_blank">aria attributes</a>.
-Somebody remarked in a code review that React was broken if I needed to create components for things like and `input` but they missed the point.
+Somebody remarked in a code review that React was broken if I needed to create components for things like an `input` but they missed the point.
 Below is a simple `input` component that I use instead of the default react element:

 {%codeblock Input.js %}
 export const Input: React.StatelessComponent<InputProps> = ({